 Recreational Trails

 McMaster Forest is host to a network of recreational walking trails that allow visitors to experience and view many different habitat types.
 Benches are located along the recreational trails at key lookout points or rest areas.
 All recreational trails are classified as moderate terrain and are mainly unmaintained and signed “Use at Own Risk”.
 Dogs/pets are welcome, but must be leashed at all times for the safety of your pets, other trail users, wildlife, and research projects.
 Biking, horseback riding, and motorized vehicles are not permitted under any circumstances.
 Please adhere to all posted signage and stay on trail.
+For a complete list of permitted and prohibited uses please see below map.

 Currently the property does not have an accessible trail, but there are hopes to have one in the future.